Page 9: Historical Events In March - 24

 2013 On March - 24 17 soldiers are killed by a suicide bomber at a military checkpoint in North Waziristan, Pakistan

-2018 On March - 24 australian batsman Cameron Bancroft is caught on camera rubbing match ball with an object during 3rd Cricket Test in Cape Town, resulting in an infamous ball tampering scandal
+2018 Australian batsman Cameron Bancroft is caught on camera rubbing match ball with an object during 3rd Cricket Test in Cape Town, resulting in an infamous ball tampering scandal on March - 24.

 2018 On March - 24 in over 900 cities internationally, people participate in demonstrations against gun violence and mass shootings, calling for stronger gun control in the "March for Our Lives".

-2020 Japan's Prime Minister ShinzÅ Abe announces postponement of Tokyo 2020 Olympic and Paralympic Games until summer of 2021 because of the worldwide coronavirus pandemic on March - 24.
+2020 Japan's Prime Minister ShinzÅ Abe announces postponement of Tokyo 2020 Olympic and Paralympic Games until summer of 2021 because of the worldwide coronavirus pandemic on this day in history.

 2020 On this day in history [COVID-19 pandemic] The International Olympic Committee and Japan suspend the 2020 Summer Olympics until 2021.
 On March 30, the Summer Olympics are rescheduled from July 23 to August 8, 2021.